R1 gauge – Remote crackmeter

 Frequently asked questions

-• How do I know if the remoted crackmeter fissurometer will pick up the network at the installation site?
+• How can I know if the remote crackmeter will get network coverage at the installation site?

-The R1 gauge uses the LTE-M or Nb-IoT protocols, which rely on operators’ 4G antennas.
-Generally speaking, if you can pick up 4G with your phone, the R1 gauge should be able to connect to the network.
-You can also check whether the area you want is covered by 4G to see whether the gauge will be able to work.
+The R1 gauge uses LTE-M or NB-IoT protocols, which rely on 4G networks.
+As a rule of thumb, if your phone receives 4G, the R1 gauge should be able to connect.
+You can also check whether the area is covered by 4G to assess whether the gauge will work.

-Europe and most of the world are covered: to find out if your country is well covered, don’t hesitate to contact us.
+Europe and most of the world are covered: to find out if your country is well covered, feel free to contact us.

-Note that the gauge is also able to pick up signals where a phone is not receiving the network (car park, cellar, etc.).
-In these particular cases, it is not possible to know in advance whether the gauge will be able to connect.
-The only way is to test the connection with the gauge at the exact location where it is installed (in enclosed or underground areas, moving a few metres can change the connectivity).
+Note that the gauge may still connect where a phone does not (car parks, basements, etc.).
+In such specific cases, it is not possible to know in advance — the only way is to test with the gauge at the exact installation location (in enclosed or underground areas, moving a few meters can change connectivity).

 • What happens if the remote crackmeter can no longer connect to the network to send data?

-In the event of a one-off problem with the network, the R1 gauge saves the data and sends it on to the next measurement.
-Depending on the settings, the gauge stores between 5 days and 1 month of data.
+In the event of a one-off network issue, the R1 saves the data and resends it at the next transmission.
+Depending on settings, the gauge stores between 5 days and 1 month of data.

-In the event of a prolonged problem, the R1 gauge tries to change operator in order to reconnect.
-Unless there is a major and lasting problem, the connected fissurometer must be able to communicate.
-If this happens, however, an alert is sent to indicate that the crackmeter is no longer able to communicate.
+If the problem persists, the R1 tries to switch operator to reconnect.
+Unless there is a major and lasting outage, the connected crackmeter should be able to communicate.
+If communication is lost, an alert is sent indicating that the device is no longer able to communicate.

 • What happens at the end of the subscription?

-At the end of the subscription, the measurements are no longer sent.
-However, in order to check that the subscription is up to date, the gauge will continue to connect to the network regularly and therefore consume battery power.
-If you no longer need the gauge at the end of your subscription, we recommend that you switch it off to conserve battery power.
+At the end of the subscription, new measurements are no longer transmitted.
+However, to check subscription status, the gauge will continue to connect periodically and therefore consume battery power.
+If you no longer need the gauge when the subscription ends, we recommend switching it off to preserve the battery.

 • How do I renew a subscription?

-You can renew your subscription directly in the application, either by paying by credit card, or by sending us your order form.
+You can renew directly in the application, either by paying by credit card or by sending us your purchase order.

-• Is it possible to reuse the remote crackmeter in another location?
+• Is it possible to reuse the remote crackmeter at another location?

 The R1 gauge is designed to be reusable.
-You need to use the archive function in the application, then switch the gauge off and put it away.
-Installation on a new site is carried out in the same way as for the first installation.
-The installation guide supplied with the R1 gauge describes the steps step by step.
+Use the archive function in the application, then switch the gauge off and store it.
+Installation on a new site is the same as for the first installation.
+The supplied guide describes each step in detail.

-• How do I change the battery in my smart remote crackmeter?
+• How do I replace the battery in my smart remote crackmeter?

-The battery is easy to change if you are careful.
-It is explained in the instructions.
-However, if you don’t want to carry out this operation, you can order the battery, send us back your gauge and we’ll do the change free of charge by sending you back the gauge with the new battery.
+The battery can be replaced easily with care, as explained in the instructions.
+If you prefer not to do it yourself, you can order the battery, send us your gauge, and we’ll perform the replacement free of charge and return the gauge with the new battery.

 Related Products